dockstore/dockstore-ui/README.md

 # dockstore-ui
 [![Build Status](https://travis-ci.org/ga4gh/dockstore-ui.svg?branch=develop)](https://travis-ci.org/CancerCollaboratory/dockstore-ui)

-AngularJS UI for the Dockstore Web Service.
+This is an AngularJS UI for the Dockstore [Web Service](https://github.com/ga4gh/dockstore).

 The Dockstore brings together tools in Docker images with CWL-based descriptors.
+We hope to use this project as motivation to create a GA4GH API standard for container registries and intend on making Dockstore fully compliant.

 For a live demo see https://dockstore.org